Navigraph/msfs-navigation-data-interface/README.md

 ## Repository Structure

-Here's an overview on the structure of this repository, which is designed to be as simple as possible to use

 - `example/`
   - `aircraft/` includes a base aircraft to test in the sim
   - `gauge/` includes a very simple TypeScript instrument to communicate with the WASM module
 - `src/`
-  - `ts` Includes source code for the JS interface for using the sdk
+  - `ts` includes source code for the JS interface for interfacing with the WASM module
   - `wasm` includes the Rust source code for the WASM module which handles the downloading of the database file, and interfacing with the database

 ## Including in Your Aircraft